august-yeom/fastText_doc2vec/README.md

 ## Example use cases

-This library has an two use cases: document embedding using PV-DM or PV-DBOW model. <br/> These were described in the paper [1](#distributed-representations-of-sentences-and-documents).
+This library has two use cases: document embedding using PV-DM and PV-DBOW model. <br/> These were described in the paper [1](#distributed-representations-of-sentences-and-documents).

 ### Document Embedding

-In order to represent document in vector space, as described in [1](#distributed-representations-of-sentences-and-documents), do:
+In order to embed document in vector space, as described in [1](#distributed-representations-of-sentences-and-documents), do:

 ```
 $ ./fasttext pvdm -model model.bin -input data.txt -output docvecs